joomengine/jcb-documentation/056-How-to-use-the-file-field-type-to-upload-a-file-in-JCB.md

 ### Overview

 This guide explains how to correctly use the **File Field Type** in Joomla Component Builder (JCB) to enable file uploads in your component.
-You’ll learn how to add and configure the file field, implement server-side validation and movement, and display the uploaded file dynamically in the admin view.
+You'll learn how to add and configure the file field, implement server-side validation and movement, and display the uploaded file dynamically in the admin view.

 ---